Campfire Scripture: Uncommon scriptures, simple truth… For pondering over a warm campfire.

 The Australian Christian Lobby has come under furious attack, and there’s no sign of it letting up, because they refuse to bend the knee to the uncivilized, hateful, anti-christian mobs.

-However, just remember to keep it in perspective, until someone is suicide bombing a car outside your home, then know that things can get a lot worse.
+However, just remember to keep it in perspective, until someone is suicide bombing a car outside your home, then you need to realise that things can get a lot worse.

 All Campfire Scripture passages are taken from the New American Standard Bible, unless otherwise stated.